-4.2.
+5.2.
 Transparency to Upper Layers when needed

-REQ2: Transparency to Upper Layers when needed
+Transparency to Upper Layers when needed REQ2:

 DMM solutions MUST provide transparent mobility support above the IP layer when needed.
-Such transparency is needed, for example, when, upon change of point of attachment to the Internet, an application flow cannot cope with a change in the IP address.
-Otherwise, support for maintaining a stable home IP address or prefix during handovers may be declined.
+Such transparency is needed, for example, when, upon change of point of attachment to the network, an application flow cannot cope with a change in the IP address.
+However, it is not always necessary to maintain a stable home IP address or prefix for every application or at all times for a mobile node.